adamshand/macos-wifi-toggle/README.md

 # Automatic WiFi Toggle for macOS

 When my MacBook is connected to an ethernet connection, I'd like my WiFi to automatically turn off.
 When I disconnect the ethernet, I'd like my WiFi to automatically turn back on.

 Sounds simple and obvious, but I couldn't find a tool to do this.
 I did find [this gist](https://gist.github.com/albertbori/1798d88a93175b9da00b#gistcomment-5913999) by Albert Bori.
-In 2024 took Albert's basic idea and wrote `wifi-toggle.sh` from scratch to be as simple  to use as possible.
+In 2024 I took Albert's basic idea and wrote `wifi-toggle.sh` from scratch to be as simple to use as possible.

-There have been a couple requests to create a dedicated repo, which I've resisted because it seemed silly for such a simple script.
-But having a better place to collect issues and pull requests is possibly sensible, so we'll give this a try.

 ## Installation

-Follow the below instructions with your normal user account (‼️ it will not if you run it as `root` ‼️).
+Follow the below instructions with your normal user account (‼️ it will not work if you run it as `root` ‼️).

 1. Download `wifi-toggle.sh` and move it to somewhere in your path (eg. `/usr/local/bin`)